 Please refer to the current CUNY guidelines for testing.

 Currently COVID vaccination is not required for students taking in-person classes at CUNY colleges.
 Refer to the Reimagining BMCC site for more information.
 See our Health Services site for other immunization requirements.

 When we refer to “international students”, we mean a non-immigrant with F-1 status.
 If you are in the U.S. on another type of non-immigrant status (such as A, B, G, H, J or M) and want to study at BMCC, or if you are not sure about your status, please contact us at email@example.com.

 Note: If you are a U.S. citizen or permanent resident, you are not considered an international student.

 BMCC is located in the neighborhood of TriBeCa, in downtown Manhattan.
-It can be difficult to find inexpensive housing in TriBeCa, so most of our students do not live walking distance from the school.
-They live throughout the five boroughs of Manhattan.
+It can be difficult to find inexpensive housing in Tribeca, so most of our students do not live within walking distance from the school.
+They live throughout the five boroughs of New York City.
 Some live in New Jersey.
 Like the majority of people in this city, many of our students commute.
 In New York, a normal commute is 30-60 minutes by subway and/or bus.

 However, many students find their own accommodation, such as subletting a room in an apartment.
 For more information, please explore the following links: